russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo12.png)

 I mentioned above that prices were in US dollars.
 This is because, by default in test environment, the App Store `Storefront` is **United States (USD)** and the localization is **English (US)**.
 To support testing other locales you can change this.
 Make sure the `Products.storekit` file is open, then select **Editor > Default Storefront** and change this to another value.
 You can also changed the localization from **English (US**) with **Editor > Default Localization**.

 Here I selected **United Kingdom (GBP)** as the storefront and **English (UK)** as the localization.
 Notice how prices are now in UK Pounds:

 ![](./readme-assets/StoreHelperDemo13.png)

 In the above screenshot you'll see that, unlike with the US storefront, the UK storefront isn't displaying the product's name.
 If you look at the `Product.storekit` file you'll see that the reason is because I haven't added localizations for the UK.

 ## The Product type
-The `Product` struct is a an important object in `StoreKit`.
-We've seen how the `static` `Product.request(with:)` method is used to request product information from the App Store.
+The `Product` struct is a an important object in `StoreKit2`.
+We've seen how the `static` `Product.products(for:)` method is used to request product information from the App Store.
 It's also used for several other key operations:

 ![](./readme-assets/StoreHelperDemo14.png)